-A second reason why Testosterone can increase the risk of heart problems is that it increases activity in the bone marrow which encourages the production of Red Blood Cells, which increases the density of the blood which can lead to issues related to clotting and high blood pressure in sensitive individuals.
+A second reason why Testosterone can increase the risk of heart problems is that it increases activity in the bone marrow, which encourages the production of Red Blood Cells, which increases the density of the blood, which can lead to issues related to clotting and high blood pressure in sensitive individuals.
 By donating blood regularly, it is possible almost wholly to negate this risk.

 Testosterone Therapy Guidelines

 The Endocrine Society establishes medical guidelines regarding Hormone Replacement Therapy, and they suggest that only men with clinically low Testosterone Levels should be approved for therapy.
 In addition to having low Testosterone Levels, they should also be suffering from symptoms related to that condition, including Hypogonadism, Erectile Dysfunction, and low libido.

 How Serious Could the Testosterone-Prostate Cancer Risk Be?

 The lead investigator for this animal research study is Dr. Maarten Bosland, a researcher at the University of Illinois at Chicago.
 Based on this research, it appears that Testosterone itself does not lead to cancer-causing activity, but, in the presence of carcinogens, Testosterone can increase the odds that tumors develop.
 In the end, Dr. Bosland considers Testosterone a mild carcinogen.

 Testosterone Cancer Study Specifics